TechGladiator/ruby-postgres-app/README.md

 Then navigate to http://localhost:3000/records in your browser.

 You can start creating, reading, updating, and deleting records.
-You data will be saved to PostgreSQL.
+Your data will be saved to PostgreSQL.